 Argentina is the second largest country in South America after Brazil and the eighth largest country in the world.
-With the Andes forming its western border with Chile, the country's varied geography can be grouped into four geographic regions or sectors and seven natural regions or ecosystems.
+With the Andes forming its western border with Chile, the country's varied geography can be grouped into five geographic regions or sectors and seven natural regions or ecosystems.

 Search LAC Geo

 Belize is located along the Caribbean coast of northeastern Central America.
 Known as British Honduras until 1973, its geography consists of heavily forested plains and the Maya Mountains.
 The Belize Barrier Reef System flanks the coastline while cays and atolls dot the reef.

 Stretching in a broad arc across western Bolivia, the Andes define the country's geographic zones.
 The Western zone features the Andes and the Altiplano.
 The Central zone features the Semitropical Yungas, the Highland Valleys, and the Gran Chaco.
 The Eastern Zone features the Tropical Lowlands.

 Brazil is South America's largest country, occupying half of its landmass.
 It is the fifth largest country in the world and is regarded as the most biodiverse country on Earth.
 The country is conventionally divided into five geographic regions corresponding to its significant landforms and biomes.

 Spanning about 2,700 miles north to south, Chile’s natural landscape includes deserts, grasslands, shrublands, and temperate and tropical forests.
 Geographers generally divide Chile into five regions or zones, each with its characteristic vegetation, fauna, climate, and topography.

 Colombia is considered a land of extremes.
 Located in northwestern South America, its geographic landscape varies from the snow-covered Andes mountains to the tropical beaches of the Caribbean Sea.
 Due to its variety of ecosystems, Colombia is among the top countries in terms of biodiversity.